-After June 16, all ticket refunds can only be done on site.
-The last day to refund a Gen Con 2019 badge is June 16; generic tickets are only refunded via system credit.
+After June 14, all ticket refunds can only be done on site.
+The last day to refund a Gen Con 2020 badge is June 14; generic tickets are only refunded via system credit.
 There is no cash refund on generic tickets.
-System credits do not expire and can be used to purchase badges or tickets for any future Gen Con.
+System credits do not expire and can be used to purchase badges or tickets for any future Gen Con convention.

 Event-specific ticket refunds must be requested at least 30 minutes prior to the start of the event.
 If an event has been cancelled, please see the area Hall Captain for further instructions.
 No refunds for cancelled events will be given without a stamp or signature from the Hall Captain.

 All ticket refunds are subject to a 5% administrative fee per the total sum of tickets refunded.
-The deadline for obtaining a ticket refund onsite is 4:00 pm on Sunday, August 4, 2019.
+The deadline for obtaining a ticket refund on site is 4 pm on Sunday, August 2, 2020.

 The purchase of a Gen Con badge admits one person to all basic activities and exhibits at Gen Con during regularly scheduled hours for the day(s) it is purchased.
 Some designated activities require payment of a separate, additional fee.
 In accepting this badge and in consideration for being admitted to Gen Con, the holder consents to being recorded (by audio and/or visual means) for exhibition and exploitation by any means in all media, including without limitation the Internet, worldwide in perpetuity.